-- Select TLS (Transport Link Security) for the Link Type.
-TLS provides encryption at the transport layer.
-TLS is the only link protocol that is supported for SIP trunking with Avaya Communication Manager. - Enter the IP address of the Avaya S8710 Media Server CLAN board in the SIP Trunk IP Address field.
-(Note: This may be the IP address of the media server processor in smaller Avaya Communication Manager configurations such as an Avaya S8300 Media Server using an Avaya G350 Media Gateway.) - After completing the Add Media Server screen, click on the Add button.
+- Enter the IP address of the Avaya S8710 Media Server CLAN board in the SIP Trunk IP Address field.
+(Note: This may be the IP address of the media server processor in smaller Avaya Communication Manager configurations using an Avaya S8300 Media Server.) - After completing the Add Media Server screen, click on the Add button.